abreslav/alvor/com.zeroturnaround.alvor.updatesite/readme.txt

 -------

-* Keep in mind that Eclipse can cache information about update-sites and available versions.
+* When installing, keep in mind that Eclipse can cache information about update-sites and available versions.
   When in trouble, restarting Eclipse could help.

 * Seems that "Check for updates" detects updated update-site only when feature version is